View MapView Map

 View of Skellig Michael, Kerry with seagulls overhead

-The iconic Skellig Michael in County Kerry.
+Sail to imposing Skellig Michael in County Kerry.

 5See Derrynane House

-Five minutes from Caherdaniel, it’s worth stopping to visit Daniel O’Connell’s ancestral home, Derrynane House where many relics of The Liberator’s life and career are preserved.
+Five minutes from Caherdaniel, it’s worth stopping to visit Daniel O’Connell’s ancestral home Derrynane House, where many relics of The Liberator’s life and career are preserved.
 Afterwards, take a scenic stroll through the historical park and admire its lush grounds.

 The stone exterior of Derrynane House, Co.
 Kerry